Introduction to the PTRs

 New Package Travel Regulations

 The new directive will significantly extend the protection offered to customers, including broadening the definition of what a ‘package’ includes.
-Proposed in 2013, the new directive will come into effect in January 2018.
+Proposed in 2013, the new directive came into effect in January 2018.
 It has been driven by the way in which holiday booking has evolved over the years, for example the growth of low cost airlines and greater propensity for consumers to purchase travel and holidays online.

 How will the proposed changes affect travel organisers?